 10. Attend an equine leadership workshop

-Leadership is an important skill to include in any women’s empowerment workshop, but how can you offer new insights that haven’t been explored already?
-One idea is to include equine assisted coaching (EAC) in your agenda.
+Leadership is an important skill to include in any women’s empowerment workshop.
+But how can you offer new insights that haven’t been explored already?
+One idea is to include equine-assisted coaching (EAC) in your agenda.

 11. Screen a movie

 Choosing the right women’s empowerment ideas can be tricky, as each of your guests will have their own expectations of what the workshop should be.
 That’s why we’ve tried to find as broad a range of women’s empowerment workshop ideas as possible.
-Whether you stick to a specific industry or career path, or decide to make your event more open-ended, use these ideas as a guideline to put together the perfect workshop agenda for your group.
+Whether you stick to a specific industry or career path or decide to make your event more open-ended, use these ideas as a guideline to put together the perfect workshop agenda for your group.

 And once you book the perfect workshop venue with Peerspace, half the battle is over!
 You’ll have a private, pristine, and aesthetically-pleasing space as well as the full support of your venue’s local host.
 Combine all of that with these women’s empowerment workshop ideas, and you’re well on your way to hosting a truly powerful event!